Missouri vacation rental tax guide

 Avalara free tax guides

-Airbnb and Vrbo have changed the way vacationers travel.
-More and more guests are choosing to rent private homes rather than book hotels.
-With a bounty of popular destinations including St. Louis, Branson, and Lake of the Ozarks, the Show-Me State offers prospective short-term rental hosts the opportunity to bring in extra income and meet new people.
+Airbnb and Vrbo have changed the way vacationers travel, with many guests choosing to rent private homes rather than book hotels.
+With a bounty of popular destinations including St. Louis, Branson, and Lake of the Ozarks, the Show-Me State offers prospective short-term rental hosts the opportunity to bring in extra income.

 But new income opportunities bring new tax implications.
 Like hotel and B&B stays, short-term rentals in Missouri are subject to tax.
-Tax authorities require short-term vacation rental hosts to collect applicable short-term rental taxes from their guests and remit them to the proper authorities.
+Vacation rental hosts are required to collect applicable taxes from their guests and remit them to the proper authorities.

 Avalara MyLodgeTax has put together this guide to help you comply with Missouri short-term rental tax laws.
 For more information on the tax rates and jurisdictions that apply to your rental’s specific location, use our lodging tax lookup tool.